makena-s/webbed-site/ZZZNOTES.md

   - common fixes: display block, vertical-align bottom, container line-height 0%
 - localhost bugs
   - sometimes command line does not auto refresh, ctrl+c to wake it up
+  - if css changes are not showing up, ctrl + f5 to force reload, clearing cache and downloading latest version from server
+  - (ctrl + shift + r may do same thing)
-  - my css changes are not showing up in inspector, "style sheet could not be loaded"
+- css class styling showing up in inspector html but not in element css was caused by misplaced css {}'s

 ### BONUS NOTES
 - if this is your first site, bundle add webrick before testing site locally